kanishka-linux/kawaii-player/README.md

 - ffmpegthumbnailer(Thumbnail Generator for Local Files) {not required from v4.0+}

+- socat {for using mpv ipc server mode}

 **For extra features such as Youtube support, torrent streaming, MPRIS D-Bus support, desktop notifications and HTTPS:**

 - libtorrent-rasterbar {For Torrent Streaming Support}